-- 9. If work by a contractor/consultant is performed outside the DDRDP project term, can those expenses be submitted to CDFA for reimbursement?
-CDFA can only reimburse for expenses that occur during the 2020 DDRDP project term (i.e., December 1, 2020 - November 30, 2022). - 10.
+- 7. If work by a contractor/consultant is performed outside the DDRDP project term, can those expenses be submitted to CDFA for reimbursement?

+No, CDFA can only reimburse for expenses that occur during the 2023 DDRDP project term (i.e., anticipated dates as March 1, 2024, to August 31, 2026). - 8.
 When are grant recipients required to submit the annual five-year greenhouse gas emissions report to CDFA?
 Once the digester becomes functional, CDFA will require grant recipients to begin submitting the annual five-year greenhouse gas emissions report.
 Note: Failure to work with CDFA or its designees to provide the necessary project-related documentation will be considered non-performance.
-In the event of non-performance, CDFA shall take any action deemed necessary to recover all or any portion of the grant funding. - 11.
+In the event of non-performance, CDFA shall take any action deemed necessary to recover all or any portion of the grant funding. - 9.
 Are non-digester technologies that can reduce GHG emissions from a dairy eligible for funding through the DDRDP?
-No, applicants that propose non-digester manure management methodologies should apply for the Alternative Manure Management Program (AMMP). - 12.
+No, applicants that propose non-digester manure management methodologies should apply for the Alternative Management Program (AMMP). - 10.
 How will CDFA determine the reasonableness of job creation claims?

-CDFA will rely on the expertise of the Technical Advisory Committee (TAC) and Technical Reviewers to evaluate applicant claims relative to the overall project plan. - 13.
+CDFA will rely on the expertise of the DDRDP Technical Advisory Committee (DDRDP TAC) and Technical Reviewers to evaluate applicant claims relative to the overall project plan. - 11.
 Can a cluster project mean a project where several digesters are located at neighboring dairies (spokes) and hub consists of a centralized cleanup and/or pipeline injection/boiler/electricity generation facility?
 Yes, dairy digesters may be located at dairies and biogas can be delivered to a centralized facility for clean-up or used in a central electricity facility.
-Alternatively, a cluster project could also include a centralized digester for closely located dairies. - 14.
+Alternatively, a cluster project could also include a centralized digester for closely located dairies. - 12.
 Should a project only be located at a dairy, or can it be located at a non-dairy site?

-Projects must be located on a commercial dairy operation, however, if a project is a "cluster" or "hub-and-spoke" project, it can be at a non-dairy site (Refer to the "Eligibility and Exclusions" section, page 1). - 15.
+Projects must be located on a commercial dairy operation, however, if a project is a "cluster" or "hub-and-spoke" project, it can be at a non-dairy site (Refer to the "Eligibility and Exclusions" section of the RGA). - 13.
 How does CDFA handle confidential financial information and who has access?

 CDFA will determine what information provided by applicants is confidential under the California Public Records Act (Governmental Code 6250, et seq.) and related statutes definition of "confidential or proprietary information."
 The Request for Grant Applications (RGA) Appendix C: Confidential Information directs applicants to clearly mark, on each page "confidential/proprietary information" on those documents they feel contain confidential or proprietary information.
 However, marking documents as "confidential/proprietary information" will not necessarily result in their being treated as confidential if they are not exempt from disclosure under the California Public Records Act.

-CDFA treats the applicant's financial documentation as confidential and restricts access (e.g., password protected files) to specific authorized individuals, such as the CDFA Audit Office in order to conduct the Financial Soundness Review.
+CDFA treats the applicant's financial documentation as confidential and restricts access (e.g., password-protected files) to specifically authorized individuals, such as the CDFA Audit Office in order to conduct the Financial Soundness Review.

-16. Does completion of California Environmental Quality Act (CEQA) satisfy the requirements for the Community Impact?

-The Community Impact criteria must be addressed by applicants prior to submission of applications.
+- 14. Does completion of the California Environmental Quality Act (CEQA) satisfy the requirements for the Community Impact?
+The Community Impact criteria must be addressed by applicants prior to the submission of applications.
 If the above requirements were fulfilled during the process for demonstration of CEQA compliance for the project, applicants must provide supporting documentation referencing page numbers as applicable.
-Reference page 14 of the RGA "Community Impact" for more information.

-- 17. Can there be two digesters located within a short distance of each other?
+Refer to the "Community Impact" section of the RGA for more information. - 15.
+Can there be two digesters located within a short distance of each other?